cooperrholmes/grammable/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.5.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Instagram clone application for user image uploading and commenting.
+* HTML, CSS, Ruby, Bootstrap, Devise, Carrierwave

+* Deploy in your local rails environment using *rails server -b 0.0.0.0 -p 3000* and open your browser to http://localhost:3030